 - Click Go

-- Choose add-ins you want to disable, and click on OK
+- Choose the add-ins you want to disable and click on OK

 - Exit Outlook and open it again

-NOTE: When Outlook stops responding or is stuck at processing try to disable programs like VPN, or any other suspicious program and see if it fixes the error.
-After performing this process, if Outlook did not resolve the problem then, continue to the next solutions.
+NOTE: When Outlook stops responding or is stuck at processing, try to disable programs like VPN or any other suspicious program and see if it fixes the error.
+After performing this process, if Outlook did not resolve the problem then, continue to the next solution.

 You can quickly check for the dialog boxes by using the Alt+Tab buttons.
-By pressing ALT + TAB together you will be able to see every window on the main screen and it will enable you to move freely between them.
+By pressing ALT + TAB together, you will be able to see every window on the main screen, enabling you to move freely between them.
 If you spot any dialog box in one of the windows belonging to Outlook, close it immediately.
 If not, move over to the next method.

 Follow the below-mentioned steps to resolve Outlook won’t Load Profile:

-NOTE: There are a few processes that you should consider killing in the Task Manager like Outlook.exe, SearchProtocolHost.exe, Lync, and Skype for Business, Copernic, WinPcap, etc.
+NOTE: There are a few processes that you should consider killing in the Task Manager, like Outlook.exe, SearchProtocolHost.exe, Lync, Skype for Business, Copernic, WinPcap, etc.

 - Open Task Manager